hm-lang/core/proposals/README.md

 logger[dbl](3)     # will return `3.0`
 ```

-If we have a named generic type, we simply do not include a `Use` namespace
+If we have a named generic type, we simply do not include a `@Named` namespace
 on the argument, so default names can apply.

 ```